Austin Smith (ice hockey)

 Austin Smith (born November 7, 1988) is an American former professional ice hockey player.
 He was selected by the Dallas Stars in the 5th round (128th overall) of the 2007 NHL Entry Draft.

 Playing career

 A graduate of Colgate University, Smith played with the Colgate Raiders in the NCAA Men's Division I ECAC Hockey conference.
 In his senior year, Smith's outstanding play was recognized when he was recognized as ECAC Hockey's most valuable player and was selected to the 2011–12 ECAC Hockey First Team, as well as a Hobey Baker finalist and First Team All-American.

-In March 2012 Dallas Stars has signed Austin Smith to a two-year entry-level contract.
+In March 2012 Dallas Stars signed Austin Smith to a two-year entry-level contract.